Can You Take Creatine Forever? (What The Science Says)

 There is no need to cycle off creatine.
 Evidence suggests creatine is safe for long-term use.

-Don’t be fooled by the naysayers, who will tell you that you need to cycle off creatine to stop your body from getting used to it and experiencing reduced benefits as a result.
+Don’t be fooled by the naysayers, who will tell you that you need to cycle off creatine to stop your body from getting used to it and experiencing reduced benefits.

 Perhaps you have heard these myths: